kytos/documentation/tutorials/napps/development_environment_setup.rst

 ********************************

 In order to start using and coding with Kytos, you need a few required dependencies.
-One of them is Python 3.6.
+One of them is at least Python 3.6.
 Note that an additional step is needed for Ubuntu releases older than 16.10.

 Python3.6 in old Ubuntu releases